 Objectives and research questions

-- Who is responsible for the use of algorithms in the company?
+- Who is actually responsible for innovation?

 - Which of an organization’s experience provides longer-term value and which stands in the way of change?